Common Thresher Shark

 This animal is not part of an Aquarium exhibit.
 It a wild species that lives in the open sea and in Oregon coastal waters.
 It is included here as part of the Aquarium's broad mission to educate about the entirety of the Oregon coastline.

-A slow reproduction cycle combined with overfishing may have brought about a rapid drop in its population along the West Coast of the United States in the 1980s.
+A slow reproduction cycle combined with overfishing may be what caused a rapid drop in its population during the 1980s.
 Restrictions on over-harvesting the thresher have helped to increase its numbers in recent years, but it is still considered a “vulnerable” species.

 PHOTOS: Courtesy of the National Oceanic and Atmospheric Administration (NOAA).